dan-madsen/AzNetworkDiagram/README.md

 ---

 # Introduction
-The **Get-AzNetworkDiagram** (Powershell)Cmdlet visualizes Azure infrastructure utilizing Graphviz and the "DOT" (diagram-as-code) language to export a PDF, SVG or PNG with a digram containing the supported resources (see below list).
+The **Get-AzNetworkDiagram** (Powershell)Cmdlet visualizes Azure infrastructure leveraging Graphviz and the "DOT" (diagram-as-code) language to export a PDF, SVG or PNG with a digram containing the [supported resources](#currently-supported-resources).

-At this point it is now quite capable of documentating quite a bit of resourse types.
-Initially it was with network as a focus - but it has emerged into some more.
-It will document network and infrastructure in a diagram, useful for documentation and/or troubleshooting.
+Initially it was with network as a focus, but it has emerged into some more - it is quite capable of documenting a broader spectrum of resource types.
+It is a robust utility for generating comprehensive network and infrastructure diagrams, useful for documentation and/or troubleshooting.

 ## Created by
 - [Dan](https://github.com/dan-madsen/) - Creator, inventor